Hasan4825/RankingT/README.md

 </p>

 #### Acknowledgements
 This is a modified version of the python frameworks pytracking and py-MDNet based on PyTorch.
-We would like to thank the authors Martin Danelljan, Goutam Bhat, Hyeonseob Nam, Bohyung Han  for providing such a great frameworks.
+We would like to thank the authors Martin Danelljan, Goutam Bhat, Hyeonseob Nam and Bohyung Han  for providing such a great frameworks.

 ## Citation
 If you're using this code in a publication, please cite our paper.